wrapl/minilang/docs/library/array.rst

+.. _fun-array:

+:mini:`fun array(List: list): array`
+   Returns a new array containing the values in :mini:`List`.

+   The shape and type of the array is determined from the elements in :mini:`List`.

 :mini:`meth (A: array) != (B: integer): array`
    Returns an array :mini:`C` where :mini:`Cᵥ := if Aᵥ != B then 1 else 0 end`.